Corman Shepherd dog — Pembroke Welsh Corgi and German Shepherd Dog mix

 About the Corman Shepherd

-The Corman Shepherd is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Corman Shepherd is best matched with experienced owners.
+The Corman Shepherd is a cross between the Pembroke Welsh Corgi and German Shepherd Dog.
+The Corman Shepherd is a medium mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Corman Shepherd is best matched with experienced owners.
 Typically standing 12 to 15 inches and weighing 20 to 70 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Corman Shepherd brings a distinct combination of traits that sets it apart.
 The Corman Shepherd is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Corman Shepherd loves being close to its people and forms strong bonds with every member of the household.